USEPA/pyaqsapi/docs/_build/html/_sources/manual/pyaqsapiFunctions-Long.rst.txt

 * bybox.quarterlysummary,
 * bybox.sampledata

-Functions in this family of functions aggregate data by a latitude/longitude bounding box (bybox) level.
+Functions exported by the bybox submodule aggregate data by a
+    latitude/longitude bounding box (bybox) level.
 All functions accept the following variables:

 * parameter:
 * bdate: